-CREDIT AND CASH FLOW OR OTHER ENHANCEMENT OR DERIVATIVE ARRANGEMENTS
+CREDIT AND CASH FLOW OR OTHER ENHANCEMENT OR DERIVATIVE ARRANGEMENTS o subordination of one or more classes of securities,

 General.
 The related prospectus supplement will describe the amounts and types of credit or cash flow enhancement arrangements for each series.
 If provided in the related prospectus supplement, credit or cash flow enhancement may take the form of: